 Acadia is a dog friendly national park on the coast of Maine, and it’s an absolute gem!
-Acadia welcomes dogs on all 120 miles of hiking trails and 45 miles of carriage roads in the park – with the exception of a few trails that require iron rungs or ladders.
+Acadia welcomes dogs on all 120 miles of hiking trails and 45 miles of carriage roads within the park – with the exception of a few trails that require climbs using iron rungs or ladders.
 Dogs are also allowed in all the pubic areas, except Duck Harbor Campground, Wild Gardens of Acadia, and on Echo Lake Beach and Sand Beach during high season (mid-May to mid-Sept).
 Everywhere else you can go in the park, your dog can go with you!

 A more recent addition to our national park collection, the dog friendly Cuyahoga Valley National Park in Cleveland, Ohio was designated in 2000.
 Following the “crooked” Cuyahoga River, dogs are welcome to join you on all of the 125 miles of trails though woodlands, wetlands, and old fields.
 Some trails require stream crossings with stepping stones or log bridges, while others, including the Ohio & Erie Canal Towpath Trail, are nearly level and easily accessible to all visitors.